liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. a bottle of perfume
 1. the job is at last nearing completion
 1. skilled manual workers are high in demand
-1. my presence on this stage is pretty unlikely
+1. my presence on this stage is pretty unlikely; 我能出现在这里意义非凡
 1. let me express the deep gratitude for the privilige of addressing the convention
 1. welcome reception
 1. losing weight is a slow and gradual process